kmcnaught/kmcnaught.github.io/block-coding/aac-support.md

 ---
 layout: page
-title: AAC Communication Support
+title: AAC Support
 permalink: /block-coding/aac-support/
 ---

 [← Back to Block Coding](../)

-## AAC Coding Vocabulary Resources
+## AAC coding vocabulary resources

 For students who use Augmentative and Alternative Communication (AAC) devices, having the right vocabulary is essential for discussing and explaining their coding work.
+This is especially important as they quickly outgrow the knowledge of the adults around them, and need to explain what they are trying to do.

+Some students who do not yet have the assistive tech setup to enable them to code independently, may be able to use an AAC pageset to dictate their code to an assistant to get started.

-## Why AAC Vocabulary Matters
+## Why AAC vocabulary matters

 When students learn to code, they need to: